DerekSol/Tera/_posts/2022-11-17-Lessonplan.md

 - Plan to teach for about <mark>10 minutes</mark> on this section
 - Afterward, have them go through <mark>3 questions</mark> relating to this conditionals section, thinking one putting an specific example of an IF statement and having them determine the outcome,
 - Maybe question where you are given a scenario and have to show me how you would build this conditional statement on VSCode.
 - First person to get these questions right can be rewarded with candy
+- At the end, we could give tell them to create an IF statement and and IF ELSE statement in VSCode as <mark>homework<mark>.